uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/formats.rst

 Memory format propagation is one of the central notions that needs to be well-understood to use oneDNN correctly.

-Convolution and inner product primitives choose the memory format when you create them with the placeholder memory format |any| for input or output.
-The memory format chosen is based on different circumstances such as hardware and convolution parameters.
+Convolution, matmul, RNN and inner product primitives choose the memory format when you create them with the placeholder memory format
+|any| for input or output.
+The memory format chosen is based on
+different circumstances such as hardware and convolution parameters.
 Using the placeholder |any| memory format is the recommended practice for convolutions, since they are the most compute-intensive operations in most topologies where they are present.

 Other primitives, such as Elementwise, LRN, batch normalization and other, on forward propagation should use the same memory format as the preceding layer